Rapheal93/Port-Scanner-Lab/README.md

 # Port-Scanner
-My simeple python version of a port scanner.
+My simple python version of a port scanner.
 Have fun.